 The theater has a very special warmth that works beautifully for this kind of show, she explained.
 "The acoustics are just very pure, very simple; it resonates."

 Musicians of all kinds have enjoyed the Mahaiwe acoustics in its 100 plus years.
-Just recently, Jolly received a photograph from someone whose great-aunt played piano there for silent movies and the local Johnny Modolo Orchestra.

 "It's a fascinating connection to the history of this theater and the Great Barrington community," Jolly said.